Vijay-2021/oldenburg-roads-network/README.md

 # Github Organization

 # Usage
-The files in this repository can be ran in the CS225 docker environment.
+The files in this repository can be ran in the CS225 Docker environment.

 1. To build and run the main executable, first clone the repository.
   ```console